nbahador/Quality_Assurance/README.md

 ---

-## <a id="how-can-i-find-records-that-are-present-in-one-table-but-not-in-another-using-sql"></a>How can I find records that are present in one table but not in another using SQL?
+## How can I find records that are present in one table but not in another using SQL?

 > **To identify records that exist in one table but not the other:**
 >